Why is a SIM-free phone better?

 The networks make it sound like switching and keeping your number is a lot of hassle.
 It’s not.
 Simply ask for your current network provider for your “PAC” (porting authorisation code), which must be provided to you immediately over the phone or within two hours by text.
 Once you have a PAC, it is valid for 30 days.
 When you provide it to your new network, they will contact your current provider to advise them of the change.
 This should take no more than one business day, and once the process is complete your old network contract will be cancelled automatically.
 Just remember that you may have to pay early termination charges.

 So there you have it – we hope you can save money and enjoy the flexibility of being SIM-only.
-If you’re SIM-only and ready for a new SIM-free phone, join the Raylo waiting list for a smarter way to get the next iPhone this September.
+If you’re SIM-only and ready for a new SIM-free phone, join Raylo for the best iPhone contract deal for a smarter way to get the next iPhone this September.